Why does WOSU and central Ohio need a new WOSU headquarters?

 What is the philanthropic campaign goal and how much has been secured?

 The New Place.
 New Space.
 New Experience. campaign features a philanthropic goal of $12 million.
-To date, $9.1 million has been secured in individual, corporate and foundation support.
+To date, more than $11.3 million has been secured in individual, corporate and foundation support.

 How does the new WOSU Public Media headquarters benefit the central Ohio community?